raikilon/aws-saa-c03-notes/aws.md

 ## AWS Shield

 AWS Shield protects against DDoS attacks. **Shield Standard** (covering layers 3 and 4) is included at no additional cost.
 It mitigates large volumetric attacks (layer 3) and protocol attacks (layer 4).
-For layer 7 (application) attacks, you typically pair Shield with AWS WAF.
+For layer 7 (application) attacks, you typically pair Shield with AWS WAF (web application firewall).

 **Shield Advanced** costs \$3,000 per month for your organization (with a minimum one-year commitment).
 It must be explicitly enabled (it’s not automatic).
 It includes cost protection if your environment scales out during a DDoS attack, as well as proactive engagement from AWS.
 They will contact you if your service is adversely affected by a DDoS attack.

 ## CloudHSM

-**CloudHSM** is a single-tenant, AWS-provisioned hardware security module (HSM).
+**CloudHSM** is a AWS-provisioned hardware security module (HSM).
 KMS also uses HSMs under the hood, but CloudHSM gives you direct control of a dedicated module.

 - CloudHSM is **FIPS 140-2 Level 3** compliant (KMS is primarily Level 2, with some components at Level 3).
 - AWS has no access to the secure area where your keys reside.